soneharatooru/Know_your_physics/README.md

 <b>Description:</b> A quiz designed to test students on their knowledge of physics.
-Allows users to answer questions, calculate scores, and view results.
+<li>Allows users to answer questions, calculate scores, and view results.</li>
-Utilized JSON objects to store question and answers; and a scoring algorithm to tabulate results Implemented user interface in Materialize CSS framework; using flat color schemes, grid layouts, and Material design principles.
-App is cross-browser compatible and mobile responsive
+<li>Utilized JSON objects to store question and answers; and a scoring algorithm to tabulate results</li>
+<li>Implemented user interface in Materialize CSS framework; using flat color schemes, grid layouts, and Material design principles.</li>
+<li>App is cross-browser compatible and mobile responsive.</li>

 ##Screen Shot